f-lucini/cloudfront-prefix-list-bypass/README.md

 **Amazon CloudFront** - AWS Content Delivery Network (CDN) service - serves as entry point to web applications, where *security controls* such as **Web Application Firewalls** are typically implemented.
 Some organizations restrict access to **public origins** (*e.g.: Application Load Balancers*) using [Amazon Managed Prefix Lists](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html#managed-prefix-list), assuming that limiting access to CloudFront IPs via *Security Groups* provides a sufficient protection.

-This tool demonstrates why this approach may be insufficient without additional security measures. **Since CloudFront IP addresses are shared across multiple accounts**, attackers could use their own *Distribution* with a custom DNS record to directly access the origin.
+This tool demonstrates why this approach may be insufficient without additional security measures. **Since CloudFront IP addresses are shared across all AWS accounts**, attackers could use their own *Distribution* with a custom DNS record to directly access the origin.
 By leveraging *Lambda@Edge* to inject the expected **Host header**—matching the target website's virtual host and TLS certificate—they can **bypass CDN-level security controls** (e.g., AWS WAF or geographic restrictions).

 ![CloudFront Animation](cf-bypass.gif)